 A private VIP tour guide will lead you through a custom touring plan through any/all parks, fast passing every ride or allow you to visit backstage areas, the tunnel system or pretty much anything you want to do!

 This is pretty amazing but there is a serious cost associated with it.
 The tours start at $425 per hour and have a minimum commitment of 7 continuous hours!
-Ummmm….can you say splurge with a capital “S”.
+That is a minimum of $2,975 – on top of what you already paid for your park ticket.
+Ummmm….you can say splurge with a capital S!

-That being said, 10 people can go in a group and the fact that your guide can get you in and out of places you want to see quickly, is a great advantage.
+That being said, 10 people can go in a group and the fact that your guide can get you in and out of places you want to see quickly is a great advantage.
+This might be a fun option for a group of adults to experience together and consider it a once in a lifetime experience.

 Well, that’s our 7 splurges list!
 What do you think?
 Do you have any splurges you could recommend?
 Why not leave one in the comment section!
 And now that you know our 7 things we would spend extra money on, be sure to check out our 7 things that you should NOT do at Disney!
 One is don’t buy new shoes right before you go – you can check out the others here!